LouisBay/manduin-apps/README.md

 <br>

 ### List Transaksi
-In this section there is a list of all transaksi that is the data transactions between wisatat data and landmark data.
+In this section there is a list of all transaksi that is the data transactions between wisata data and landmark data.
 Response from each URL using JSON format.

 **Base URL :**
 > https://manduin-app.et.r.appspot.com/